apify/apify-docs/content/academy/web_scraping_for_beginners/data_collection.md

 ## [](#javascript) JavaScript

 HTML and CSS give websites their structure and style, but they are static.
 To be able to meaningfully interact with a website, you need to throw JavaScript into the mix.
-It is the language of the web and you don't need to be a programmer to learn the basics.
+It is the language of the web, and you don't need to be a programmer to learn the basics.
 You don't even need any special software, because you can try it right now, in your browser.

 > If you want to dive deeper into JavaScript, check out [this great tutorial](https://javascript.info/).